trisduong/event_manage_crm/README.md

 ### ✅ Use OpenSearch for Advanced Filtering & Analytics

-We recommend offloading filtering and analytical workloads to **OpenSearch**, which supports:
+I recommend offloading filtering and analytical workloads to **OpenSearch**, which supports:

 - Full-text search
 - Boolean queries with multiple filters